 A comma is a punctuation mark (,) that is used in a sentence to show a pause.
 It may connect two parts of a sentence or else separate items in a list.
 Commas are generally used to make a piece of text more reader-friendly, as without them a reader may become overwhelmed by the sheer volume of uninterrupted text.

-A comma (,) is a punctuation mark used to denote a pause in the sentence (shorter than a colon or a semicolon).
+A comma is used to denote a pause in the sentence, which is shorter than a colon or a semicolon.
 A comma is used to show the difference between two separate ideas or elements within a sentence.
-Commas have other users as well, as they can be used to separate numbers, and write dates.
+Commas have other usages as well, as they can be used to separate numbers, and write dates.